beakbahama/log/README.md

 # 💩 MY PUBLIC LOG
 > Greetings fellow human or robot reading this.
 Welcome to my log, a public place for me to share my 💩.
 You can think of it as a dump of what's in my brain.
 Many posts are a work in progress, but all posts have value in their current form.

+> If you want to see my unpublished drafts, head over to my [/docs](docs/) folder and take a look around.

 > Questions, comments, memes, or concerns?
 You can email me at m@whomanatee.org.
 I reply back to emails based on the character of their content, and not based on things such as: how well it's written, if everything is spelled correctly, if it's too long, too short, too many hyphens, too many ellipses, or anything like that.
 I value content that sparks thought, challenges ideas for progress, or simply comes from a place of sincerity.
 Feel free to communicate via meme, emoji, or some other hieroglyphic language.

 > The main thing I'm working on is making the [world amazing](https://worldamazing.org).
 And as you'll see, pretty much everything I write in some way ties back to this.
 And really this all ties back to simply creating the environment where a human has the time and resources to think deeply.